Electronic Commerce Directive 2000: Personal scope

-The regulation applies to information society services.
-An information society service is defined as "any service normally provided for remuneration, at a distance, by means of electronic equipment for the processing (including digital compression) and storage of data, and at the individual request of a recipient of a service".
+The regulation applies to information society services, defined as "any service normally provided for remuneration, at a distance, by means of electronic equipment for the processing (including digital compression) and storage of data, and at the individual request of a recipient of a service".
 The provisions of the e-Commerce Directive thus apply to certain activities or services and not to a specific category of providers.
 In this context, an information society service includes a broad range of online services, e.g. providing transmission of information via communication networks, online hosting, providing access to a communication network, etc.

 Recital 18 adds that when a service is free to the consumer, that does not mean that it falls outside the scope of the e-Commerce Directive in so far as it represents an "economic activity […] such as those offering on-line information or commercial communications, or those providing tools allowing for search, access and retrieval of data".
 This was reiterated by the European Court of Justice in the Papasavvas case, where the court ruled that a website that was indirectly remunerated through income generated by advertisements could also be qualified as an 'information society service'.

 The European Court of Justice also attempted to clarify whether collaborative economy services are included in the personal scope of the Directive.
 In the Uber Spain case it ruled that Uber's electronic booking platform is not an information society service, but rather "a service in the field of transport", as its "intermediation service must be regarded as forming an integral part of an overall service whose main component is a transport service".
 In a subsequent ruling, the Court found that Airbnb is an information society service, because the intermediation service forms an integral part of the overall service.
 With these case, the Court has taken a case-by-case approach in determining whether services in the collaborative economy can be classified as information society services.